 3. Heat oil in a large, nonstick pan over medium-high.
 Add ginger, garlic and cook for 30 seconds.
 Stir in cabbage mixture, 1½ tablespoons soy sauce, rice vinegar and black pepper.
 Cook for about 5 minutes until soft-crisp.
 Chill in refrigerator for 15 minutes.

 4. Place 1 egg roll wrapper at a time onto work surface with 1 corner pointing toward you (wrapper should look like a diamond).
-Spoon ⅓ cup cabbage filling into center of wrapper.
-Fold lower corner of egg roll wrapper over filling.
-Fold in corners and roll up jelly roll fashion.
+Spoon ⅓ cup cabbage filling into the center of the wrapper.
+Fold lower corner of egg roll wrapper overfilling.
+Fold in corners and roll up jelly-roll fashion.
 Repeat steps with remaining wrappers and veggie filling.
 Lightly coat egg rolls with cooking spray and place seam side down on a baking sheet coated with cooking spray.
 Bake for 10 minutes.
 Turn over and bake 10 minutes more until golden brown on both sides.

 5. To prepare sauce: In a blender add all sauce ingredients and blend until smooth.
 Taste and add more red pepper flakes, if desired.
 Serve sauce on the side with egg rolls.
 Use ½ tablespoon sauce to dip with each egg roll.